Updated: Aug 12, 2022

-Today I have with me Jordyn Pistilli a recent graduate and Praxis test taker!
+Today I have Jordyn Pistilli, a recent graduate and Praxis test taker!
 During this episode, she will be sharing some tips and tricks for registering for the exam, preparing for the exam, technology preparation, and tips for test day!
 Let's jump right in.

 What is the Praxis?